-We intend to employ technologies such as the technology licensed from MD Anderson pursuant to the MD Anderson License described above, and from Precigen, pursuant to the License Agreement, to pursue the development and commercialization of non-viral and viral adoptive cellular therapies based on cytokines, T-cells, CARs and TCRs, possibly under control of the RTS[®] and other switch technologies targeting both hematologic and solid tumor malignancies.
+We intend to employ technologies such as the technology licensed from MD Anderson pursuant to the MD Anderson License described above, and from PGEN, pursuant to the License Agreement, to pursue the development and commercialization of non-viral and viral adoptive cellular therapies based on cytokines, T-cells, CARs and TCRs, possibly under control of the RTS® and other switch technologies targeting both hematologic and solid tumor malignancies.
 Because this is a new approach to cancer immunotherapy and cancer treatment generally, developing and commercializing product candidates subjects us to a number of challenges, including:

-- obtaining regulatory approval from the FDA and other regulatory authorities that have very limited experience with the commercial development of genetically modified and/or unmodified T-cell therapies for cancer; - developing and deploying consistent and reliable processes for engineering a patient's and/or donor's T-cells ex vivo and infusing the T-cells back into the patient; - possibly conditioning patients with chemotherapy in conjunction with delivering each of the potential products, which may increase the risk of adverse side effects of the potential products; - educating medical personnel regarding the potential side effect profile of each of the potential products, such as the potential adverse side effects related to cytokine release; - addressing any competing technological and market developments; - developing processes for the safe administration of these potential products, including long-term follow-up for all patients who receive the potential products;

-- sourcing additional clinical and, if approved, commercial supplies for the materials used to manufacture and process the potential products; - developing a manufacturing process and distribution network with a cost of goods that allows for an attractive return on investment; - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; - developing therapies for types of cancers beyond those addressed by the current potential products; - maintaining and defending the intellectual property rights relating to any products we develop; - and not infringing the intellectual property rights, in particular, the patent rights, of third parties, including competitors, such as those developing T-cell therapies.
+- obtaining regulatory approval from the FDA and other regulatory authorities that have very limited experience with the commercial development of genetically modified and/or unmodified T-cell therapies for cancer; - · identifying and manufacturing appropriate TCRs from patient and from third parties that can be administered to a patient; - developing and deploying consistent and reliable processes for engineering a patient's and/or donor's T-cells ex vivo and infusing the T-cells back into the patient; - possibly conditioning patients with chemotherapy in conjunction with delivering each of the potential products, which may increase the risk of adverse side effects of the potential products; - educating medical personnel regarding the potential side effect profile of each of the potential products, such as the potential adverse side effects related to cytokine release; - addressing any competing technological and market developments; - developing processes for the safe administration of these potential products, including long-term follow-up for all patients who receive the potential products; - sourcing additional clinical and, if approved, commercial supplies for the materials used to manufacture and process the potential products; - · developing a manufacturing process and distribution network with a cost of goods that allows for an attractive return on investment; - establishing sales and marketing capabilities after obtaining any regulatory approval to gain market acceptance; - developing therapies for types of cancers beyond those addressed by the current potential products; - maintaining and defending the intellectual property rights relating to any products we develop; - and not infringing the intellectual property rights, in particular, the patent rights, of third parties, including competitors, such as those developing T-cell therapies.